top of page

 Groups and people doing anti-racist work, such as @colorofchange @weinspirejustice @showingupforracialjustice

 We offer Contemplative prayer via Zoom.
 Contemplative Prayer is silent with the beginning and ending marked by a bell.
 You can practice meditation, silent prayer, journal, or otherwise enjoy the collective quiet.
-Thank you to Susan Spencer for offering to anchor this practice once again, especially the Saturday, during this time.
+Thank you to Susan Spencer for anchoring this practice.
 Please feel free to reach out to the office for the Zoom access information: office@staidansf.org.

 Morning Prayer: Mon, Wed, Fri at 7:30 AM - M/W Hybrid, Fri via Zoom